 Repression of one’s feelings during childhood makes it hard for adult children of alcoholics to feel or express negative and positive emotions.
-When parents don’t properly acknowledge the child’s feelings or shuns them, parents essentially are sending a message to the children that their feelings don’t matter.
+When parents don’t properly acknowledge their child’s feelings or shun them, parents essentially are sending a message to the children that their feelings don’t matter.
 The child learns that it would be better to stay silent than to speak up, and they become disconnected from their own emotions as they emerge into adulthood.

 Conflict makes them very uneasy.
 As children, they learned that conflict was often arbitrary, depending on the mood of the parent when their mother or father came home.
 They most likely witnessed the adults deal with conflict in very unhealthy ways such as verbal or physical assault, or the children may have experienced serious physical, sexual and emotional abuse as a result of these conflicts.
 Having only learned maladaptive patterns of coping, these children grow up to fear conflict and will do anything to escape or avoid situations that might potentially rock the boat.

 They seek validation and approval by catering to people’s wishes and demands, even if it means violating their own boundaries.
-Their drive behind approval-seeking behaviors stem from the lack of love and nurturing they received from their emotionally unavailable parents or primary caregivers when they were growing up.
+Their drive behind approval-seeking behaviors stems from the lack of love and nurturing they received from their emotionally unavailable parents or primary caregivers when they were growing up.

 The need to be perfect stems from the desire to avoid criticism, to seek approval, and to find validation of self-worth.
 Children of adult alcoholics are often harshly (and unreasonably) criticized, so one way to avoid criticism is to do everything perfectly right the first time.
 Not only would that garner praise and approval, but it would validate one’s sense of self-worth, even though the drive for perfection never seems to satisfy the feeling of being good enough.